Freemans Bay: Geography

 Since the turn of the 20th century, extensive land reclamation (partly using stone quarried from nearby headlands) has seen Freemans Bay itself disappear.
-The reclamation of the old bay was finished in 1901, and Victoria Park was created on most of the resulting flat area.
+The reclamation of the old bay began in 1873 and was finished in 1901.
+Victoria Park was created on most of the resulting flat area.
 It is still public land used mostly for sports purposes.

 The coastline shifted more than one kilometre to the northwest of the city centre and is now composed of the concrete wharves of Viaduct Basin and the Tank Farm or as it is now renamed, the Wynyard Quarter.